out-post/sentinel/CODE-CONVENTIONS.md

 -   Use `interface` over `type` for object type definitions.
 -   Always use template literals over string concatenation.
 -   It is best to compare `typeof x` against `"undefined"` instead of `x === undefined`.

+## Miscellaneous

+-   Both Jest and Chai flavors are fine for Vitest, just be consistent with using them in your commits :D
+-   Try to utilize Lodash as much as possible, since if we had this big-ass library, why aren't we trying to use any of it?
+We didn't bother to import individual functions, by the way.

 Happy coding!